Gymnosperm: Life cycle

 Gymnosperms, like all vascular plants, have a sporophyte-dominant life cycle, which means they spend most of their life cycle with diploid cells, while the gametophyte (gamete-bearing phase) is relatively short-lived.
-Like all seed plants, they are heterosporous, having two spore types, microspores (male) and megaspores (female) that are typically produced in pollen cones or ovulate cones, respectively.
+Like all seed plants, they are heterosporous, having two spore types, microspores (male) produced in microsporangium and megaspores (female) produced in megasporangium that are typically present in pollen cones or ovulate cones respectively.
+The microsporangium is carried by microsporophyll (modified leaf) and seeds are carried by ovuliferous scales in the male and female cones respectively.
 The exception is the females in the cycad genus Cycas, which form a loose structure called megasporophylls instead of cones.
 As with all heterosporous plants, the gametophytes develop within the spore wall.
 Pollen grains (microgametophytes) mature from microspores, and ultimately produce sperm cells.
 Megagametophytes develop from megaspores and are retained within the ovule.
-Gymnosperms produce multiple archegonia, which produce the female gamete.
+Gymnosperms produce multiple archegonia, which produce the female gametes.

 During pollination, pollen grains are physically transferred between plants from the pollen cone to the ovule.
 Pollen is usually moved by wind or insects.
 Whole grains enter each ovule through a microscopic gap in the ovule coat (integument) called the micropyle.
 The pollen grains mature further inside the ovule and produce sperm cells.
 Two main modes of fertilization are found in gymnosperms.
 Cycads and Ginkgo have flagellated motile sperm that swim directly to the egg inside the ovule, whereas conifers and gnetophytes have sperm with no flagella that are moved along a pollen tube to the egg.
 After syngamy (joining of the sperm and egg cell), the zygote develops into an embryo (young sporophyte).
 More than one embryo is usually initiated in each gymnosperm seed.
 The mature seed comprises the embryo and the remains of the female gametophyte, which serves as a food supply, and the seed coat.

+Gymnosperms ordinarily reproduce by sexual reproduction, and only rarely express parthenogenesis.
+Sexual reproduction in gymnosperms appears to be required for maintaining long-term genomic integrity.
+Meiosis in sexual land plants provides a direct mechanism for repairing DNA in reproductive tissues.
+The likely primary benefit of cross-pollination in gymnosperms, as in other eukaryotes, is that it allows the avoidance of inbreeding depression caused by the presence of recessive deleterious mutations.